-It is typical for Turkish mezes to be served over a long duration, often 2 hours before the main course is served.
+It is typical for Turkish meze dips to be served over a long duration, often 2 hours before the main course is served.
 It is also typical to eat the mezes in a garden or balcony setting and then sit around and talk as the raki takes effect!
+It’s a lovely tradition you’ll want to take with you long after leaving Turkey.

-Normally a main course of grilled fish or grilled meat will follow the mezes.
+Normally the main course of grilled fish or grilled meat will follow the mezes, following the fresh flavors with something a little stronger.

-And please let us know what you think, leave us a comment below.
+Please let us know what you think, leave us a comment below.
+Do they taste just like the meze you remember from Turkey?